eliot84/Giftastic/README.md

 ## Purpose

 The purpose of this excercise is to explore different aspects of JS programming including functions, arrays, multidimensional arrays, ajax if else statements, jquery and using Api's.
-More specifically, I am avoiding the use of global variables by using an object with all parameters and methods that I call on in my logic.js file.
+More specifically, I am avoiding the use of global variables by using an object and creating elements on the page dynamically.

 ## Getting Started